vercel/modelfusion/docs/concept/vector-db.md

 import { VectorDB } from "ai-utils.js";

 const vectorDB = new VectorDB({
-  store: // a vector store
+  index: // a vector index
   embeddingModel: // an embedding model
 });
 ```